csu-hmc/GaitAnalysisToolKit/README.rst

 0.2.0
 -----

+- Minimum dependencies bumped to Ubuntu 14.04 LTS versions and tests run on latest conda forge packages as of 2018/08/30.
+[PR `#140`_]
 - The minimum version of the required dependency, DynamicistToolKit, was bumped to 0.4.0.
 [PR `#134`_]
 - Reworked the DFlowData class so that interpolation and resampling is based on